CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

     });
 {% endhighlight %}

-The JS alert box will tell us how many layers are in `layers`.
-As mentioned before, `layer[0]` is the base map. `layer[1]` and up are the data layers added in a visualization in CartoDB's Editor.
-For this visualization, there was only one data layer added so it has length two.
+The JS alert box tells us the number of layers array by returning `layers.length`.
+As mentioned before, `layer[0]` is the base map. `layer[1]` contains all the data sublayers of a visualization in CartoDB's Editor.
+As you should see, the alert box tells you that there are two layers to that visualization.

 createLayer has callback objects, `layer` and `err`.
 It can be called like this: